empowerID/empowernow_docs/docs/marketing/competitive.md

   - Tight integration with Microsoft ecosystem, good admin and compliance tooling
 - Risks/constraints vs our Fabric:
   - Conditional Access is IdP‑tier policy; no standardized PDP for application/service decisions (AuthZEN) out of the box
-  - Requires customer assembly for CAEP‑style events across non‑Microsoft services and for BFF zero‑token SPA pattern
+  - Requires customer assembly for CAEP‑style events across non‑Microsoft services and for ARIA Shield zero‑token SPA pattern
 - Where we win:
-  - Vendor‑agnostic fabric with standardized PDP/AuthZEN, BFF session termination, CAEP‑style events, and automation/inventory guarded by policy
+  - Vendor‑agnostic fabric with standardized PDP/AuthZEN, ARIA Shield session termination, CAEP‑style events, and automation/inventory guarded by policy

 ## Automation competitors (no‑code/low‑code workflows)